DrMikeyS/accurxguide/README.md

 ### Video Guides
-There are two seperate videos, one for admin who will be booking the appointment, and one for clinicians who will be offering the appointments.
+There are two separate  videos, one for admin who will be booking the appointment, and one for clinicians who will be offering the appointments.

 [Video guide for reception](https://www.loom.com/share/0c88bfaa53504c73ab28946166095dc9)